fryco/poorDuino/README.md

 Arduino-like simple development board

 ## Idea
-Main purpose of designing `poorDuino` was to *utilize* dozen Atmega8/Atmega168 chips, which were collected by me, for few last years.
+Main purpose of designing `poorDuino` was to *utilize* dozen Atmega8/Atmega168 chips, which were collected by me, for last few years.

 `poorDuino`'s name comes from reduced manufacturing costs (i.e. no USB programmer onboard).
+It might be decreased more, but it would not fulfill my needs.

 ##Features
 - Arduino UNO board shape,